 See the performance day by day within the past 30 days by touching the chart and moving your finger on top of the trend line.
 This is a handy way to identify e.g. why there is a significant change in a specific date.
 Maybe a post on the same day is popular and got lots of reactions?
 This would indicate it is a good idea to reshare (or schedule) such posts again.

-Currently some statistics data are not available in Statistics view due to some social platform limitations.
-We are sorry about that and working hard in cooperation with the platforms to be able to show statistics as complete as possible.
+Currently, some statistics data are not available in the Statistics view due to some social platform limitations.
+We are sorry about that and working hard in cooperation with the platforms to be able to show statistics as completely as possible.

 - Reach is not available due to Twitter limitations.

-- Posts, reach, and reactions are not available for unverified Google Business Profiles.
+- Posts, reach, and reactions are not available for unverified Google Business Profiles and Facebook Groups.

-- Reach, and reactions are not available for Instagram Personal accounts due to Instagram limitations
+- Reach, and reactions are not available for Instagram Personal accounts due to Instagram's limitations

 - If any account shows red it might indicate it's time to publish or schedule a new post